Gordon Rosenmeier

-Gordon Rosenmeier (July 1, 1907 – January 17, 1989) was an American lawyer and politician who served in the Minnesota Senate from 1941 until 1971.
+Gordon Arthur Christian Rosenmeier (July 1, 1907 – January 17, 1989) was an American lawyer and politician who served in the Minnesota Senate from 1941 until 1971.
 He represented the 53rd district, which at the time consisted of Morrison and Crow Wing counties.

 Rosenmeier's legislation was responsible for the creation of the Minnesota State Planning Agency and the Minnesota Pollution Control Agency.
-He was also a founding member of the Metropolitan Council.
+He was also influential in the founding of the Metropolitan Council.
 At 10,995 service days in the Senate, he is tied for twelfth in terms of all-time service length by a Minnesota state senator.

 During his tenure, he was considered a leading figure of the Conservative caucus in the legislature, with some members saying he was the most able and influential senator in the body's history.

 Outside of the Senate, Rosenmeier was a prominent lawyer who led his firm from 1932 until his death in 1989.

 Early life

-Rosenmeier was born on July 1, 1907, in Royalton, Minnesota.
+Gordon Rosenmeier was born on July 1, 1907, in Royalton, Minnesota.
 At the time, his father, Christian, was working as a lawyer and his mother, Linda (née Bakken), was a primary school teacher.
-The family moved to neighboring Little Falls upon Christian's 1914 appointment as Morrison county attorney.
-Christian resigned his post there in 1920, to become vice president of a bank in Little Falls.
+In 1909, his sister, Margaret, was born.
+The family moved to neighboring Little Falls upon Christian's 1914 appointment as the Morrison county attorney and a year later, Rosenmeier's brother, Donald, was born.
+Rosenmeier cited his father's practice as playing a major role in shaping his interest in law, saying that he had never thought of being anything other than a lawyer.
+Christian resigned his post in 1920 to become vice president of the American Savings Trust Company of Little Falls.
 The following year, the Rosenmeiers purchased the Burton-Rosenmeier House from prominent local businessman Barney Burton.
 Later that year, Christian was elected to the Minnesota State Senate.

 Rosenmeier attended and graduated from Little Falls Community High School.
 He then attended the University of Minnesota and graduated with a Bachelor of Science degree in 1928.
-Afterwards, he earned a law degree from Stanford Law School, passing the California Bar exam in the process.
-Around the time of his graduation from law school, Rosenmeier's father fell ill with heart, kidney, and blood conditions.
-Rosenmeier was with his mother and two siblings, Margaret (born 1909) and Donald (born 1915), when his father died.
+Afterwards, he earned a law degree from Stanford Law School, passing the California Bar exam.
+Following this, he began to practice law at the University of Chicago Law School but he returned home to work at his father's law practice.
+Not long after, Christian fell ill with heart, kidney, and blood conditions, later succumbing to them.
+Gordon would assume control over his father's practice following his death.

-Rosenmeier inherited his interest in law from his father, once saying that he didn't know of a time he didn't think he would be a lawyer.
-He did not possess an interest in politics at that time, however, though at one point he had met governor Floyd B. Olson on the steps of the State Capitol while his father worked there.